nasa/earthdata-hashdiff/README.md

   variables and/or groups, even though it doesn't check their hashed value.
 * `skipped_metadata_attributes` - this set of strings, when specified, omits matching metadata attributes from the calculation of all variables and groups.
-  If metadata attributes were specified when generating the JSON file containing hashes, the same metadata attributes will need to be specified during comparison, to ensure the hashes match.
+  If metadata attributes were specified as skipped when generating the JSON file containing hashes, the same metadata attributes will need to be specified as skipped during comparison, to ensure the hashes match.
-* xarray_kwargs` - this dictionary allows users to specify keyword arguments to `xarray` when the input file is opened as a dictionary of group objects.
+* `xarray_kwargs` - this dictionary allows users to specify keyword arguments to `xarray` when the input file is opened as a dictionary of group objects.
   The default value for this kwarg is to turn off all `xarray` decoding for CF Conventions, coordinates, times and time deltas.